 Smearing-The telescope has no shutter and thus the CCD remains exposed while the transfer process is in progress.
 As a consequence, at each readout, vertical transfer smear trails are generated.
-In most configurations, the target itself is expected to be the source of smearing trails, as seen in Figure 30.
-However, bright stars on the CCD, even outside the subarray, will also produce their own smearing trails.
+In most configurations, the target itself can be the source of smearing trails, as seen in Figure 2930.
+However, bright stars on the CCD, even outside the subarray, also produce their own smearing trails.

-Figure 30: (Left and centre) Example of smearing trails produced by the bright target and a nearby star outside the subarray.
-(Right) Example of the final image, after correction.
+Figure 29: Example of smearing trails produced by the bright target and a nearby star outside the subarray.